Singapore to overhaul bus sector to encourage competition

 The overhaul comes as Singaporeans complain of soaring living costs and an overcrowded transport system in one of the world's most densely populated countries.
 Singapore discourages car ownership through hefty taxes, leaving most commuters to rely on trains and buses.

-Its two bus operators - Comfortdelgro Corporation Ltd's (CMDG.SI) SBS Transit Ltd (SBVV.SI) and SMRT Corporation Ltd SMRT.SI - have reported losses in their core bus businesses, burdened by the high cost of operations.
+Its two bus operators - Comfortdelgro Corporation Ltd's SBS Transit Ltd and SMRT Corporation Ltd - have reported losses in their core bus businesses, burdened by the high cost of operations.

 "As part of the new bus industry model, the government will own all bus infrastructure such as depots as well as operating assets such as buses and the fleet management system," the LTA said.